10 Signs You Have an Autoimmune Disease and How to Reverse It

 What should you do if you suspect you have an autoimmune disease?

 If you suspect that you have an autoimmune disease, the most important steps to stopping and reversing your disease and symptoms are to identify and then to treat the underlying cause.
-Conventional doctors only treat the symptoms of autoimmune diseases; they don’t look to find the root cause.
+Conventional doctors only treat the symptoms of autoimmune diseases; they do not look to find the root cause.
 Often, they prescribe medications such as anti-inflammatory drugs, steroids, or immunosuppressants.
-All of these treatments fail to address the underlying cause of the autoimmune condition in the first place and, while they may be effective in the short term, they are not a long-term solution.
+All of these treatments fail to address the underlying cause of the autoimmune condition in the first place, and while they may be effective in the short term, they are not a long-term solution.
 Treatments involving immunosuppressant drugs increase the risk of severe infections and cancer when taken for long periods of time.

 Identifying which autoimmune disease is affecting you can be a difficult process.
 Symptoms may be vague, and autoimmune diseases can present themselves in so many different ways, affecting the thyroid, the brain, the skin, or other organs.
 Working closely with a functional medicine physician to review your family medical history, understanding your risk factors for infections, food sensitivities and toxins, as well as listening to you closely to discover how all of your symptoms are related is an essential part of getting well.
 A functional medicine physician will help to narrow down which labs they recommend in order to help find the root cause of your condition.